ChengTaHuang/Indicator/README.md

 # Description

-1.You can click image to selected target.
+1.You can click on the image to the selected target.

-2.Swipe screen , the indicator will automatically follow the recent target.
+2.After swiping the screen , the indicator will automatically follow the recent target.